How to Convert an Audio File to iPhone Ringtone from Mac Command Line

 You will still need to sync the ringtone over to the iPhone yourself unless you have automatic syncing turned on, once it’s on the iPhone, set it as your normal ringtone through Settings > Sounds, or assign it to a contact if you’d rather it be unique to a person.

-Android phones accept mp3 and m4a as ringtone files, so all we need to do is adjust the afconvert command to specify a different file format output.
+Obviously the above covered iPhone ringtones, but you can do this with Android ringtones too.
+In fact, Android phones accept mp3 and m4a as ringtone files, so all we need to do is adjust the afconvert command to specify a different file format output.
 The syntax is otherwise the same as the conversion outlined above:

 afconvert /path/to/original /destination/ringtone.m4a -f m4af